tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Feature

 This API (Put Object) is used to upload objects to the specified bucket.
 Uploading a local file or an input stream of known length to COS.
-It is suitable for uploading small image files (below 20MB), a maximum of 5GB (inclusive) is supported, please use [Multipart Upload] (# .E5.88.86.E5.9D.97.E6.93.8D.E4.BD.)
-9C) or [Advanced API] (# .E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.
+It is suitable for uploading small image files (below 20MB), a maximum of 5GB (inclusive) is supported, please use [Multipart Upload](# .E5.88.86.E5.9D.97.E6.93.8D.E4.BD.)
+9C) or [Advanced API](# .E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.
 90.EF.BC.89) to upload if more than 5GB.

 - The file length and MD5 are checked by default during upload (see the sample code for disabling MD5 check).
 - If an object with the same key already exists in COS, it will be overwritten by the newly-uploaded one.